Join the SEA Lab!

 I highly recommend the professional resources of my colleague, Dr. Mitch Prinstein, as well as the incredible resources provided by the Next Gen Psych Scholars Program while preparing your application.

-This is my first year as a professor at Carolina, so I'm learning about the process as we go!
+I am a new professor at Carolina, so I'm learning about the process as we go!
 Any questions you have about the technical aspects of the admission process can likely best be answered by the incredible administrative team at UNC (see here).

-You are welcome to reach out in advance to share your interest now, if desired: SEA.Lab.UNC@gmail.com
+You are welcome to reach out with questions or to share your interest in the lab: SEA.Lab.UNC@gmail.com